It's not an award, or an honor. It doesn't come with a cash prize, or even a fruit basket.

 The 2016 Time Person of the Year is back on top of the odds table – and it's no mystery as to why.

-In addition to opening up an enormous lead on Harris in our latest U.S. presidential election odds, Trump has continued to do what he does best: dominate the news cycle.
+In addition to earning a second term in the White House, Trump has continued to do what he does best: dominate the news cycle.
 Between his never-dull campaign speeches, his ongoing legal issues and the unending passion of his voter base, Trump checks every box when it comes to being a strong Time Person of the Year candidate.

 The biggest thing working against him: A host of equally worthy candidates in what has been an eventful year for newsworthy happenings.